ClementNerma/Rave/docs/master.md

 We then specify the function's name, `area`, followed by its _arguments_.
 These are entities that are part of the function's body (starting at the opening brace) which are provided when we call the function.
 Each argument has a name and a type (like for any entity).
 We then provide the function's body, which has its own scope.

+This first line is called the function's _signature_.

 Now, we can call our function:

 ```sn